prolina-foundation/lisk-wiki/Home.md

 This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).
 If you contribute content to this wiki, you are accepting to publish your work under the same license.

+## Contributing

+The best start is to check the existing pages and see if you can improve them.
+This gets you a good idea of what this is all about.
+If you can provide content for new pages, you can add them as well.

+<<GlobalTOC("All pages")>>

+All contributions are done using pull requests on Github.
+You can preview your changes by checking out your fork locally and running `gollum` in the repository root.
+Then your local changes can be previewed at http://localhost:4567/ in the browser.

+**Every typo is worth fixing!** We encourage you to strive for perfection.
+We happily accept contributions that fix grammar or only change a single character if that improves the readability for our users.